imbenzene/SudokuSolver/README.md

 #####Algorithm (Pseduo-code)
 -Iterate through list of unsolved Cells
-	Check dictionary for number possible values, if # == 1 Cell is solved
+	-Check dictionary for number possible values, if # == 1
-	else
+	-	Cell is solved
+	-else
-		Check neighbors for the cell and remove the value currently being iterated the cell's neighbors Recursive call for the same function
+	-	Check neighbors for the cell and remove the value currently being iterated the cell's neighbors -Recursive call for the same function

-	Exit when, all cells have been propagated.
+	-Exit when, all cells have been propagated.